 Gibson and Lednicky had previously created an equipment dream list after brainstorming what would be needed to expand the scope of testing within their laboratory.
-One item on the list, Gibson said, was an Eppendorf epMotion robot.
-This is an automated pipetting machine for handling large numbers of liquid samples, in this case up to 96 samples in a single batch.
+One item on the list, Gibson said, was a type of robot that automates pipetting for handling large numbers of liquid samples, in this case up to 96 samples in a single batch.

-Gibson weighed a few other robot options but decided to go with her first choice because of its flexibility to be programmed for test kits produced by a variety of manufacturers.
-Plus, she’d already received training on it and felt she could hit the ground running.
-This was followed by a telephone call from Dr. Morris to J. Adrian Tyndall, M.D., M.P.H., interim dean of the UF College of Medicine, explaining the need and asking if the College of Medicine could help provide support for the purchase of this critical piece of equipment.
+EPI Director Dr. Morris asked J. Adrian Tyndall, M.D., M.P.H., interim dean of the UF College of Medicine, if the College of Medicine could help provide support for the purchase of this critical piece of equipment.
 With Tyndall’s approval, the group was in business.

-Acting as lab foreman, Gibson undertook the daunting task of figuring out what other equipment and supplies would be needed to drastically scale up operations.
+Acting as lab foreman, Gibson undertook the daunting task of figuring out what additional equipment and supplies would be needed to drastically scale up operations.

 Meanwhile, Morris asked EPI faculty members Tony Maurelli, Tara Sabo-Atwood and Joe Bisesi —all professors in UF’s College of Public Health and Health Professions, department of environmental and global health — to supervise recruiting lab technicians, postdoctorates and graduate students across campus to work specific lab stations.

 “We did not have enough time to train people from scratch,” Maurelli says.
 “But we could train people with the right skill set to run our protocols.”
 The group contacted colleagues and asked for recommendations for lab personnel with very specific skills and training.